 The Different Types of Loans and Their Features

-As I have said earlier loans can be taken online through loan apps or offline, still major types of loans fall under two basic categories namely:
+As I have said earlier loans can be taken online loan apps or offline, still major types of loans fall under two basic categories namely:

 - Secured Loans